 Salhouse Broad is a beautiful broad, a grassy bank rises from the broad, flanked by woods on either side.
 In the spring you may find bluebells in the wood, and flag iris by the shore.
 The broad is popular place for wildfowl, see how many you can spot, if you’re not sure of the names a notice board nearby lists the most popular ones.
 Birds recently sighted here include Green Woodpecker, Mistle Thrush, Heron and many more.

-Facilities include moorings (fee), water (fee), canoe hire, ferry to Hoveton Great Broad, guided boat trips around the broad and “back to basics” camping.
+Facilities include moorings (fee), water (fee), canoe hire, ferry to Hoveton Great Broad and “back to basics” camping.
 Toilets are available at the car park, a short stroll from the broad.

 Canoe and Kayak Hire at Salhouse Broad